loreanvictor/tmplr/README.md

 <br>

+#### Regexp Matching

-👉 Use `matches` pipe to check the value of some variable.
-This pipe returns the given string if it matches the reference string, and returns an empty string otherwise.
-This is useful for running conditional commands based on some variable:
+👉 Use `matches` pipe to check if a variable matches given string/pattern.
+This pipe returns the given string if it matches, and returns an empty string otherwise.
+Use this for [conditional commands](#if):

 ```yml
 steps: